 Reinforced concrete is commonly used in buildings and bamboo is a more natural, sustainable material compared to the more commonly used steel reinforcement.
 Steel is costly, takes a lot of energy to manufacture, and is susceptible to corrosion from concrete carbonation and exposure to other concrete elements.
 An alternative to steel is bamboo because of its tensile strength.
 Its reinforcement has been tested since 1914 but it was not successful due to the swelling and contracting of raw bamboo and degradation due to fungal and insect infestations.
-However, recent studies have been conducted to design a potential bamboo composite reinforcement system that would overcome the challenges raw bamboo has.
+However, recent studies have been conducted to design a potential bamboo-composite reinforcement system that would overcome the challenges raw bamboo has.
 In one study, bamboo is boiled and dried in an air-circulated oven to make bundled bamboo fibers.
 After the fibers are dried, they are saturated with epoxy resin and placed in a hot-press compression molding machine.
-The image above shows the developed bamboo composite material.
+The image above shows the developed bamboo-composite material.
 Compared to the mean tensile strength of raw material (216-323 MPa), the tensile strength of the composite version is greater (346±25 MPa).
 To determine whether the bamboo composite material will still swell and contract like raw bamboo, 10x10x10 mm samples are immersed in water for three months and the weight is measured once a day.
 The results show that the samples only have a maximum water

 uptake of about 0.5% of its weight.
-This study makes it evident that bamboo composite material is a sustainable option to design low-cost housing for communities where steel is hard to obtain.
+This study makes it evident that bamboo-composite material is a sustainable option to design low-cost housing for communities where steel is hard to obtain.

 An aspect of bamboo flooring that makes it a good alternative to traditional hardwood flooring is that it is much harder, thus more long-lasting and more durable.
 As mentioned earlier, bamboo is a strong material, and when woven and compressed into strand woven bamboo, the material can withstand loads two to three times greater than the load wood flooring can withhold.
 Compared to hardwood flooring, bamboo and eucalyptus flooring are more sustainable options due to their rapid growth and durability.

-An important pro of bamboo flooring that sets it apart from other flooring materials is that some brands voluntarily test their flooring for off-gassing, and ensure they comply with the Lacey Act as well as with the Toxic Substances Control Act.
+An important proof of bamboo flooring that sets it apart from other flooring materials is that some brands voluntarily test their flooring for off-gassing, and ensure they comply with the Lacey Act as well as with the Toxic Substances Control Act.
 It is essential for the flooring to have minimal off-gassing because indoor pollutants, particularly volatile organic compounds (VOCs), can make the indoor air quality worse than outdoor air quality.

 Sustainable Companies Today

 It is delightful to see so many current and emerging sustainable companies that acknowledge their responsibility in minimizing society’s carbon footprint.
-It is important for companies to not just use the word “sustainability” for public relations and branding but also to make sure to hold their company accountable to being a sustainable brand.
+It is important for companies to not just use the word “sustainability” for public relations and branding but also to make sure to hold their company accountable for being a sustainable brand.
 This is something that Ambient is doing a good job at currently.
 Ambient pays attention to how their bamboo is sourced as they comply with the Lacey Act which makes sure their raw materials are legally sourced and cause minimal damage to the environment.

 Another exemplary company that can be a model for any sustainable company is Patagonia.
-Patagonia is an apparel and gear company that uses their resources and platform to combat the environmental stresses.
+Patagonia is an apparel and gear company that uses its resources and platform to combat environmental stresses.
 What sets Patagonia apart from most sustainable companies is that they voluntarily admit the flaws of their company and take action in making a change.
-For example, they understand that their fleece products contribute to the microfiber pollution so they commissioned a research project to investigate the quantitative impact their products have on the environment.
+For example, they understand that their fleece products contribute to microfiber pollution so they commissioned a research project to investigate the quantitative impact their products have on the environment.
 They took further actions such as reaching out to their colleagues and competitors to initiate more discussions on microplastic pollution, discussing with appliances manufacturers to develop more effective filters, and supporting nonprofit organizations to spread awareness about microplastic pollution.